 The hot water runs perfectly, and they also provide shampoo if you need it.
 The tent also has electricity, but discourages using items like hairdryers, as it takes up a lot of energy.

-Caravanserai Luxury Desert Camp — dinner
+Our request delivered — Caravanserai Luxury Desert Camp

 Playing a selection of local songs, and using traditional instruments, we clapped, cheered and even danced along to the beats.

-The adrenaline and excitement of the evening, not to mention the other friendly people we’d met, all played a part.
+The adrenaline and excitement of the evening, not to mention the other friendly people we’d met, kept me wide awake.

 However, there was another great distraction for my lack of sleep: the mesmerizing and hypnotic night sky.

-Calm, peaceful, and with the distant murmurings of a camel, it’s what makes travel so worthwhile.
+Calm, peaceful, and with the distant murmurings of camels, it’s what makes travel so worthwhile.

-Sunrise in the Sahara Desert is equally impressive and begins around 6.20am.
-Shake off the sleep, grab whatever clothing’s nearest (jacket too) and don’t miss seeing the start of a new day.
+Shake off any traces of sleep, dress in whatever’s nearest (jacket too) and don’t miss seeing the start of a new day.

 Disclaimer: Even though I was invited by Caravanserai, all views are my own and based on my own experience.
 This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.